Intersex youth poised to complicate school bathroom battle

 Just about a year ago, Ellie's mom (who asked that her last name not be published) took her to the doctor to find out why she wasn't experiencing certain symptoms of puberty.
 That's when the family found out that Ellie is intersex; she was born with Swyer Syndrome, which means she has XY chromosomes like those typically found in boys.
 Girls with Swyer Syndrome have unformed sex glands where other girls have ovaries; they need hormone replacement in order to encourage puberty and usually cannot become pregnant without an egg donor.

-Swyer Syndrome is rare, but it's the same condition that Sara Kelley Keenan — who received the nation's first known intersex birth certificate in December — was born with.
+Swyer Syndrome is rare, but it's the same condition that Sara Kelly Keenan — who received the nation's first known intersex birth certificate in December — was born with.

 "I've been lucky because my intersex condition doesn't impact my outward physical traits," Ellie told NBC News.
 "I've never experienced direct discrimination in bathrooms or in school.
 I would have to explain to someone my internal anatomy for someone to understand."